Kristina01111000/Drws_site/README.md

 - figure out menu on mobile issue -> login and see how it goes, what should be the main menu? make a new one?
 - Make chats for other people that sound good, 2 to 3 people

 - double check that emails are going out

-- add logout page -> what else should be on it
+-  logout page -> what else should be on it
-- Push off until april, switch months now
 - Make font bigger in the course, make the one size smaller than the rest